dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 * Initializes the Firebase Admin SDK with the private key generated from the Firebase project service account
 * Provides a secure `GET` endpoint that returns a custom Firebase token
 * Provides a public `GET`* endpoint that returns a short version of the dogs data
-* Provides a secure `GET`* endpoint that returns a dog's detailed data, requested by rank
+* Provides a secure `GET`* endpoint that returns a specific dog's detailed data, requested by rank

 _*Endpoints use variations of the same base dataset to simulate a more complex API._